reswitched/reswitched.github.io/_posts/2018-04-25-ReswitchedWeekly15.md

 Custom firmware is advancing at sonic speed.
 Let's go over what is planned:

-- Fusèe as a bootloader, with emunand creation menu
+- Fusée as a bootloader, with emunand creation menu
 - Exosphère as TrustZone reimplementation, with CFW SMC GetInfo extensions.
 - Thermosphère providing emunand via EL2
 - Re-implementations and extensions of the Loader, sm, and boot system modules.